Azure/blobxfer/docs/01-installation.md

 [blobxfer Docker image](https://hub.docker.com/r/alfpark/blobxfer/).

 ## Pre-requisites
-`blobxfer` depends on `cryptography` and `ruamel.yaml` which require a C compiler if your platform does not have a pre-made binary wheel.
+`blobxfer` has dependencies which require a C compiler if your platform does not have pre-made binary wheels for these dependencies.
 Please follow the instructions below for your platform.

 ### Ubuntu
 ```shell